redis/node-redis/docs/v3-to-v4.md

-# v3 to v4 migration guide
+# v3 to v4 Migration Guide

 Version 4 of Node Redis is a major refactor.
 While we have tried to maintain backwards compatibility where possible, several interfaces have changed.
 Read this guide to understand the differences and how to implement version 4 in your application.